oracle-livelabs/analytics-ai/generative-ai-chef/introduction/introduction.md

 With a dataset of recipes as your foundation, you'll personalize the model, turning it into your very own `ChefGPT`.
 By running this customized model, you'll unlock a wealth of recipe ideas that prioritize maximizing deliciousness.
 Say goodbye to boring meals as you explore the world of generative AI and enhance your skills in the process.

-Estimated time - 60 minutes
+Estimated Workshop Time: 60 minutes

 ### Objectives